christiangoltz/apollo-react-relay-pagination/README.md

 ## Using the merge function directly
 The library additionally provides the function `mergeResults` that merges a new response containing a paginated list into a previous version of the same answer.
 You can use this to have more flexibility.
 ```
-import { mergeResults } from "../helpers/ApolloRelayPagination";
+import { mergeResults } from "apollo-react-relay-pagination";

 class ItemsBase extends React.Component {